madeleineernst/Prematurity_SupplementaryMaterial/README.md

 S. Rogers ([@sdrogers](https://github.com/sdrogers)), U. Lausten-Thomsen, A. Bjorkbom, S.S.
 Laursen, J. Courraud,
 A. Børglum, M. Nordentoft, T. Werge, P. B. Mortensen, D. M. Hougaard, A.S.
 Cohen.

+## BatchNormalization

+This folder contains the Jupyter notebook used for batch normalization and removal of blank features before statistical analysis.

 ## CorrelationAnalysis

 This folder contains the Jupyter notebook used to assess and plot univariate correlation at the individual metabolite level using Kendall’s Tau (Supplementary Data 1).